Best Protein Powder for Muscle Mass Gain

 - Casein: Low-moderate lactose (1-2g per serving)

-Digestive Enzymes: Look for products with added protease or lactase if you experience bloating.
+Tip: Look for products with added protease or lactase enzymes if you experience bloating with dairy-based proteins.

 - NSF Certified for Sport